 At the same time, you can use your actions to reinforce positive behaviors.
 In our home, we have a wide, culturally-diverse network of friends.
 This enables our children to have a diverse range of friendships.
-Our children happen to be Japanese, German and Italian, and it’s important to us that they learn about different cultures and experiences outside of their own.
+Our children are Japanese, German, and Italian, and it’s important to us that they learn about different cultures and experiences outside of their own.

 Jackie Robinson was the first African American player to play on a major league baseball team.
 He played his first game with the Dodgers on April 15, 1947.

 Helping Your Children Understand

 Right now is such a sensitive time for kids, their whole world has been turned upside down.
 The last two years have been unlike anything we’ve ever experienced.
 They’re already scared and worried.
 And now there’s another harsh reality to discuss.

 On August 28, 1963, some 250,000 people—both black and white—participated in the March on Washington for Jobs and Freedom, where Martin Luther King Jr. gave his famous speech.